-Section 15.
+- Section 15.
 Number and Term of Office.
 The authorized number of directors of the corporation shall be fixed in accordance with the Certificate of Incorporation.
 Directors need not be stockholders unless so required by the Certificate of Incorporation.
-If for any cause, the directors shall not have been elected at an annual meeting, they may be elected as soon thereafter as convenient at a special meeting of the stockholders called for that purpose in the manner provided in these Bylaws.
+If for any cause, the directors shall not have been elected at an annual meeting, they may be elected as soon thereafter as convenient at a special meeting of the stockholders called for that purpose in the manner provided in these Bylaws. - Section 16.

-Section 16.
 Powers.
-The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors, except as may be otherwise provided by statute or by the Certificate of Incorporation.
+The business and affairs of the corporation shall be managed by or under the direction of the Board of Directors, except as may be otherwise provided by statute or by the Certificate of Incorporation. - Section 17.

-Section 17.
 Classes of Directors.
 Subject to the rights of the holders of any series of Preferred Stock to elect additional directors under specified circumstances, immediately following the closing of the initial public offering pursuant to an effective registration statement under the 1933 Act covering the offer and sale of Common Stock to the public (the "Initial Public Offering"), the directors shall be divided into three classes designated as Class I, Class II and Class III, respectively.
 The Board of Directors is authorized to assign members of the Board of Directors already in office to such classes at the time the classification becomes effective.
-At the first annual meeting of stockholders following the closing of the Initial Public Offering, the term of office of the Class I directors shall expire and Class I directors shall be elected for a full term of three years.
-At the second annual meeting of stockholders following the closing of the Initial Public Offering, the term of office of the Class II directors shall be elected for a full term of three years.
+At the first annual meeting of stockholders following the closing of the Initial Public Offering, the term of office of the Class I directors shall expire and Class II directors shall be elected for a full term of three years.
 At the third annual meeting of stockholders following the closing of the Initial Public Offering, the term of office of the Class III directors shall be elected for a full term of three years.
-At the third annual meeting of stockholders following the closing of the Initial Public Offering, the term of three years.
+At the third annual meeting of stockholders following the closing of the Initial Public Offering, the term of office of the Class III directors shall be elected for a full term of three years.
 At each succeeding annual meeting of stockholders, directors shall be elected for a full term of three years to succeed the directors of the class whose terms expire at such annual meeting.